NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

               based instance has HT disabled, and core counts will be half of the vCPU count advertised for the instance.

-            .. rubric:: How do I remove my project’s GCP contrib volume?[\ `edit </index.php?title=FAQ&action=edit&section=73>`__\ ]
+- How do I remove my project’s GCP contrib volume?[\ `edit </index.php?title=FAQ&action=edit&section=73>`__\ ]
                :name: how-do-i-remove-my-projects-gcp-contrib-volumeedit